Marionette-Software/marionette-configurator/docs/local-deployment/index.md

 Two files: key.pem and public.pem will be creted in the secrets folder.

-Return to the "marionette" folder
+Return to the "marionette-configurator" folder

 ```
 cd ../..